 There are watches for people who are around water all the time and there are watches for people who like to wear suits to work.
 But maybe you’re an all-around guy.
 Maybe you like to wear suits to work, but you go swimming in the evening.

-The 3 Watches Every Man Should Own
+5 Watches Every Man Should Own

 Watches are meant to be cherished and you can do that over a period of time.
 Some people take years to buy their second watch.
 Others take months.
 It’s up to you to decide whenever you feel like you’re ready to buy another timepiece.

-However, these three are absolute essentials if you’re looking to start a watch collection.
+However, these five are absolute essentials if you’re looking to start a watch collection.
 Not only do they cover the entire spectrum for utility, but they’re also very simple pieces that are easy on the wrists.

 A field watch is great for the outdoors.
 It’s simple, great for active work, and fits well for most seasonal outfits.